Paolo Banchero NBA Preview vs. the Wizards

 Paolo Banchero Insights vs. the Wizards

-- Banchero is averaging 3.2 three-point field goal attempts per game this season, which is 10.7% of his team's attempts from beyond the arc.

-- The Magic rank 18th in possessions per game with 102.8.
-His opponents, the Wizards, have a middling offensive tempo, ranking 11th with 105.6 possessions per contest.
+- Banchero's opponents, the Wizards, have a middling offensive tempo, ranking 12th in the NBA with 105.6 possessions per game, while his Magic rank 16th in possessions per game with 102.9.

-- The Wizards are the worst squad in the NBA, giving up 50.6 rebounds per game.
+- The Wizards give up 50.2 rebounds per game, worst in the league.

-- In terms of assists, the Wizards have allowed 29.2 per game, 29th in the NBA.
+- In terms of assists, the Wizards have given up 29.4 per contest, worst in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!